FAQ

 "What exactly is a mix revision?"

 A mix revision is your opportunity to shape how your song sounds after the initial recording.
 When you receive our first mix, you might decide the vocals need to be more prominent, the guitar reverb should be reduced, or the drums could punch through more clearly.
-We include two rounds of these revisions with every project, meaning you'll have three opportunities to perfect your mix: the initial mix plus two revision rounds.
+We include revision rounds with every project to help you perfect your mix.

 Think of mix revisions like adjusting the seasoning in a dish - sometimes you need a little more or less of certain elements to achieve the perfect balance.
 We encourage specific feedback like "the bass could be louder in the chorus" or "add more delay to the lead guitar in the bridge."
 This helps us dial in exactly what you're looking for.